frank240889/AutoMusicTagFixer/README.md

 Features:
 - Tags correction for your audio files.
-It currently fully supports Mp3, Mp4 (Mp4 audio, M4a and M4p audio) Ogg Vorbis, Flac and Wma, there is limited support for Wav and Real formats.(http://www.jthink.net/jaudiotagger/index.jsp)
+It currently fully supports Mp3, Mp4 (Mp4 audio, M4a and M4p audio) Ogg Vorbis, Flac and Wma, there is limited support for Wav and Real formats.(http://www.jthink.net/jaudiotagger/index.jsp).
+- Full support for files both non removable external storage(better known as internal or shared storage) and removable storage(SD Card).
 - Material Design UI with dark theme for battery save on AMOLED displays.
 - Automatic mode: Allows select one or more songs from list and correct them without user intervention.
 - Semi automatic mode: Downloads track information, but requires confirmation from user to apply found tags.